-2In our numerical illustrations, in Section 7, π_L corresponds to a deflation rate of about 2.5% per annum.
+2. In our numerical illustrations, in Section VII, $\pi_L$ corresponds to a deflation rate of about 2.5 percent per annum.

-3See Krugman (1998) for a recent seminal discussion and Adam and Billi (2007), Coenen, Orphanides, and Wieland (2004), Eggertsson and Woodford (2003) and Eggertsson and Woodford (2004) for representative recent analyses and further references.
-Braun and Waki (2006) provide a calibrated model for Japan that incorporates the zero interest-rate lower bound.
+3. See Krugman (1998) for a recent seminal discussion and Adam and Billi (2007), Coenen, Orphanides, and Wieland (2004), and Eggertsson and Woodford (2003, 2004) for representative recent analyses and further references.
+Braun and Waki (2006) provide a calibrated model for Japan that incorporates the zero interest rate lower bound.